IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Victor_J._Stenger" target="_blank">Victor J. Stenger</a>

+>“Cosmology is peculiar among the sciences for it is both the oldest and the youngest.
+From the dawn of civilization man has speculated about the nature of the starry heavens and the origin of the world, but only in the present century has physical cosmology split away from general philosophy to become an independent discipline.”

+― <a href="https://en.wikipedia.org/wiki/Gerald_James_Whitrow" target="_blank">Gerald James Whitrow</a>

 >“I believe that the extraordinary should certainly be pursued. **But extraordinary claims require extraordinary evidence.**”

 >“And we who embody the local eyes and ears and thoughts and feelings of the cosmos we've begun, at last, to wonder about our origins.
 Star stuff, contemplating the stars organized collections of 10 billion-billion-billion atoms contemplating the evolution of matter tracing that long path by which it arrived at consciousness here on the planet Earth and perhaps, throughout the cosmos.”